 Ear Training

-1. Listen
+1. Listen Student struggled with distinguishing the two sounds

-2. Word 1/Word 2
+2. Word 1/Word 2 I explained the difference in production and she attempted to produce the th- sound.
+She guessed most of the words but not all of them

-3. Repeat the word with /θ / (from the list above)
+3. Repeat the word with /θ / (from the list above) Student attempted to produce the words with the target sound.
+We had some progress but we’re not there yet.
+She still mixes /s/ and /θ /

-4. Yes/No ( I read one of the word pairs above and she needs to guess which word has the sound /θ/
+4. Yes/No ( I read one of the word pairs above and she needs to guess which word has the sound /θ/ Progress, student recognized most of the words

 Production

-Repeat
+Repeat I explained the articulation of the sound again, student practiced the sound individually and then in the words tried to repeat after me, there was some progress but she still struggled to pronounce it correctly.

-Different words: First I read and she guesses, she reads the words and I guess
+Different words: First I read and she guesses, she reads the words and I guess Student could distinguish between sounds in perception and I praised her progress.

-Dialogue
+Dialogue Not covered

-Communicative task
+Communicative task Not covered

 Stressed Words